 To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

-Calcium is the most common mineral in the human body.
+Calcium is the most abundant mineral in the human body.
 About 99% of the calcium in the body is found in bones and teeth, while the other 1% is found in the blood and soft tissue.
-Calcium levels in the blood and fluid surrounding the cells (extracellular fluid) must be maintained within a very narrow concentration range for normal physiological functioning.
-The physiological functions of calcium are so vital to survival that the body will demineralize bone to maintain normal blood calcium levels when calcium intake is inadequate.
-Thus, adequate dietary calcium is a critical factor in maintaining a healthy skeleton (1).
+Calcium concentrations in the blood and fluid surrounding the cells (extracellular fluid) must be maintained within a narrow concentration range for normal physiological functioning.
+The physiological functions of calcium are so vital to survival that the body will stimulate bone resorption (demineralization) to maintain normal blood calcium concentrations when calcium intake is inadequate.
+Thus, adequate intake of calcium is a critical factor in maintaining a healthy skeleton (1).

 Calcium is a major structural element in bones and teeth.
-The mineral component of bone consists mainly of hydroxyapatite [Ca10(PO4)6(OH)2] crystals, which contain large amounts of calcium and phosphate (2).
+The mineral component of bone consists mainly of hydroxyapatite [Ca10(PO4)6(OH)2] crystals, which contain large amounts of calcium, phosphorus, and oxygen.
 Bone is a dynamic tissue that is remodeled throughout life.
 Bone cells called osteoclasts begin the process of remodeling by dissolving or resorbing bone.
 Bone-forming cells called osteoblasts then synthesize new bone to replace the bone that was resorbed.
 During normal growth, bone formation exceeds bone resorption.
 Osteoporosis may result when bone resorption chronically exceeds formation (1).

-Calcium plays a role in mediating the constriction and relaxation of blood vessels (vasoconstriction and vasodilation), nerve impulse transmission, muscle contraction, and the secretion of hormones like insulin (3).
+Calcium plays a role in mediating the constriction and relaxation of blood vessels (vasoconstriction and vasodilation), nerve impulse transmission, muscle contraction, and the secretion of hormones like insulin (1).
 Excitable cells, such as skeletal muscle and nerve cells, contain voltage-dependent calcium channels in their cell membranes that allow for rapid changes in calcium concentrations.
-For example, when a muscle fiber receives a nerve impulse that stimulates it to contract, calcium channels in the cell membrane open to allow a few calcium ions into the muscle cell.
-These calcium ions bind to activator proteins within the cell, which release a flood of calcium ions from storage vesicles inside the cell.
-The binding of calcium to the protein, troponin-c, initiates a series of steps that lead to muscle contraction.
-The binding of calcium to the protein, calmodulin, activates enzymes that breakdown muscle glycogen to provide energy for muscle contraction (1).
+For example, when a nerve impulse stimulates a muscle fiber to contract, calcium channels in the cell membrane open to allow calcium ions into the muscle cell.
+Within the cell, these calcium ions bind to activator proteins, which help release a flood of calcium ions from storage vesicles of the endoplasmic reticulum (ER) inside the cell.
+The binding of calcium to the protein troponin-c initiates a series of steps that lead to muscle contraction.
+The binding of calcium to the protein calmodulin activates enzymes that break down muscle glycogen to provide energy for muscle contraction.
+Upon completion of the action, calcium is pumped outside the cell or into the ER until the next activation (reviewed in 3).

-Calcium is necessary to stabilize a number of proteins and enzymes, optimizing their activities.
-The binding of calcium ions is required for the activation of the seven "vitamin K-dependent" clotting factors in the coagulation cascade (see vitamin K).
-The term, "coagulation cascade," refers to a series of events, each dependent on the other that stops bleeding through clot formation (4).
+Calcium is necessary to stabilize a number of proteins, including enzymes, optimizing their activities.
+The binding of calcium ions is required for the activation of the seven "vitamin K-dependent" clotting factors in the coagulation cascade.
+The term, "coagulation cascade," refers to a series of events, each dependent on the other that stops bleeding through clot formation (see the article on Vitamin K).

-Vitamin D is required for optimal calcium absorption (See Function or Vitamin D).
+Vitamin D is required for optimal calcium absorption (see Function or the article on Vitamin D).
 Several other nutrients (and non-nutrients) influence the retention of calcium by the body and may affect calcium nutritional status.

 Caffeine in large amounts increases urinary calcium content for a short time.
-However, caffeine intakes of 400 mg/day did not significantly change urinary calcium excretion over 24 hours in premenopausal women when compared to a placebo (11).
-Although one observational study found accelerated bone loss in postmenopausal women who consumed less than 744 mg of calcium/day and reported that they drank 2-3 cups of coffee/day (12), a more recent study that measured caffeine intake found no association between caffeine intake and bone loss in postmenopausal women (13).
-On average, one 8-ounce cup of coffee decreases calcium retention by only 2-3 mg (1).
+However, caffeine intakes of 400 mg/day did not significantly change urinary calcium excretion over 24 hours in premenopausal women when compared to a placebo (19).
+Although one observational study found accelerated bone loss in postmenopausal women with low calcium intake and two to three daily cups of coffee (20), another study reported no association between caffeine intake and bone loss in postmenopausal women (21).
+On average, one 8-ounce cup of coffee decreases calcium retention by only 2-3 mg (22).

 Recommended Dietary Allowance (RDA) for Calcium